s-mahler/server-side-calculator/README.md

 ## Installation

-1. Install express and body-parser using Node Package Manager
+1. Install express and body-parser, `npm install express` and `npm install body-parser`
 2. Run `npm start` in your terminal to start the local server

 ## Usage